Akim Hoste: Early career

 beneficial act organized by Hair for Angel with Richard Villasmil to Zhayr Ortiz with a live performance by Akim Graff.

 Born in 1981 in Barcelona, Spain, Graff started his artistic career as a graffiti writer in the early 1990s.
 He has since painted throughout Europe and has won some graffiti competitions, including three 1st prizes in special competitions of Graffiti.

 KYN is a licensed Art therapist.
 He is the founder of a non-profit “c” launched in 2008.
 He also works in several special centers: City Hall of Tarragona, “Hospital Joan XXIII”, “Hospital Vall d’Hebron,” as a volunteer with children with special needs.
 He uses Chromotherapy to facilitate the children's release of emotional states and internal locks.

-He uses different materials and colors for his paintings as a great tool of expression and creativity.
-He also does plasma mixing techniques which yields dynamic site with a very touching concept graphic design in the art pieces.
+He uses different materials and colors for his paintings as a great tool of expression.
+Furthermore, he also does plasma mixing techniques.

 His extensive experience with sprays capture the Sketch, capturing realism and expression of every face perfectly.
 Inspired by design and open places, KYN created a new concept for the graffiti.
 He makes the design a conceptual part of the piece he is working on, leaving it as a piece fresh and floating in a new concept.
 The background of the piece is not secondary, it creates depth and gives more force as a whole.

 Exhibitions

 The first most important solo exhibition of KYN was entitled "a new vision of the Christmas."
 It took over the famous gallery "Torre Vella de Salou" and generated interest from mass media, like TV3 (Catalonia), Tac12, print media like El Punt and radio.

-In 2009 he was selected for the 32º Festival International Cultural of Forum Asilah by Honorable Mohamed Benaissa with the special guest EUA.
-Akim Graff marked a big mural in a few days with a really great feedback of the dignitaries at the opening and the public.
+In 2009 he was selected for the 32º Festival International Cultural of Forum Asilah.
+Honorable Mohamed Benaissa, with special guest EUA, attended the unveiling of a mural by Akim Graff, who completed the work in a few days and received positive feedback from both dignitaries and the public.

 With art critics gaining interest in his work, as well as those of other urban artists, he began showing in international galleries as well.
 In 2013 he was invited during Art Basel Week in Miami, Florida.

 He had murals at the Street Art International Art Fair, where 40,000 people came to view his work.
 He also showed works at Art Basel Week Miami.

 He has collaborated with Richard Villasmil for Richards Touch's making an exhibition with Hair for Angel a Solidarity exhibition in the "Four Embassador"[sic] in Miami Brickell for "Todos por Zhayr".